markets/awesome-ruby/README.md

 * [twilio-ruby](https://github.com/twilio/twilio-ruby) - A module for using the Twilio REST API and generating valid TwiML.
 * [twitter](https://github.com/sferik/twitter) - A Ruby interface to the Twitter API.
 * [wikipedia](https://github.com/kenpratt/wikipedia-client) - Ruby client for the Wikipedia API.
-* [youtube_it](https://github.com/kylejginavan/youtube_it) - An object-oriented Ruby wrapper for the YouTube GData API.
 * [Yt](https://github.com/Fullscreen/yt) - An object-oriented Ruby client for YouTube API V3.

 ## Video